patternfly-kotlin/patternfly-kotlin/README.md

 ## Usage

-Most PatternFly components are implemented by Kotlin classes and provide factory functions to create them.
-These functions integrate in the fritz2 DSL and follow a common signature:
+Most PatternFly components are implemented by Kotlin classes and created by factory functions.
+These functions integrate in the fritz2 DSL and follow a common pattern:

 1. Parameter(s) specific to the component
 1. `id: String? = null` ID attribute assigned to the component